HelenVe/ASL-Recognition/README.md

  ```
  python3 frame_level_train.py -u [andy, drucie, rita, robin]
  ```
+ and input "1".
+To test it input "2" when prompted.
+Some images and their predicted values wlll be displayed.
  You can always change the layers.
 The data is loaded from the data_generator according to the batch size.
  The fsvid.csv loads the labels as well.
  Inside the main project folder create a "models" folder.
 Create subfolders.
 In lines 129, 133, 145 change the path name accordingly in order ot save the models.

  **Sequential Model**
+ **Training**

  To train the Resnet based sequential model run
  ```